rust-lang/rfcs/text/0000-target-extension.md

 Visible changes should also occur on main rust-lang.org site on pages about rustc distribution: rustup will be able to distribute binaries for more platforms (per OS version), or about platform support.
+If only one version is distributed (what it is expected), the binary will be runnable only on one particular OS version (but will be able to produce binary for another version).

 # Drawbacks